-Cytopoint for dogs.
-Hailed as the new wonder drug!
+Cytopoint for dogs … it’s hailed as the new wonder drug!
 Said to be super safe because it’s “not an immunosuppressant” … and also because it’s “not a pharmaceutical.”

 This is what conventional vets are telling their clients.
 And I suspect that this message is coming from the reps for the company that manufactures and markets Cytopoint.

 Let’s break this down.
-Our first step is to understand what the hell Cytopoint is.
+Our first step is to understand what Cytopoint is.

 What Is Cytopoint For Dogs?